James Brown (Scottish politician): Personal life

 His life story "From Pit To Palace" by Alexander Gammie was published in 1931.
 He taught at the local sunday school in Annbank, and in his later years was unofficially nicknamed the "Uncrowned King of Annbank".
-According to newspapers, during his time as Lord High Commissioner he developed a rapport with George V.
+According to newspapers, during his time as Lord High Commissioner he developed a rapport with George V. Despite being rewarded a salary of £10,000, he and his wife never moved from their two room miner's cottage in Annbank until it was demolished by Ayr County Council in the early 1930s.

 James and his wife had five children; two died before adulthood and one son was killed in the First World War.
 Through his wife, he was the great-uncle of the future first Presiding Officer of the Scottish Parliament David Steel.

 In February 1935, Brown along with an agent were both injured in a car accident near Coatbridge.

 James Brown died on 21 March 1939 in an Ayr nursing home at the age of 76 from heart failure, with his children at his bedside.
 George VI sent a personal telegram to his family expressing condolences.
 Newspapers reported that his last words were "Look after Katie"; referring to his wife, who was bedridden at home.
 She died in 1942.

-The couple are buried in Annbank Cemetery, and there is a memorial for Brown in Annbank's Weston Avenue, the street he lived in for many years.
-Another street in Annbank, Brown's Crescent is named after him, as well as James Brown Avenue "Jabba" in Ayr.
+The couple are buried in Annbank Cemetery, and there is a memorial for Brown in Annbank's main street, Weston Avenue.
+Another street in Annbank, Brown's Crescent, is named after him, as is James Brown Avenue (coloquially called "Jaba" by locals) in the Whitletts area of Ayr where he was from.